Grilled Herb Crusted Rack of Veal

 Step 2: In a small bowl, mix herbs with salt and pepper and add the olive oil to form a paste.

-Step 4: Get veal out of the refrigerator and set on the countertop for up to an hour allowing it to come up to room temperature while you prepare your grill.
+Step 4: Remove the veal from the refrigerator and set on the countertop for up to an hour while you prepare your grill.

-Step 5: For those with a rotisserie, follow your manufacturer’s instructions for setting it up.
-For those who don’t have a rotisserie, light grill, and set up for indirect heat.
-Using a reliable thermometer, set grill temperature to 275°F-300°F degrees.
+Step 5: Light your grill, and set up for two-zone cooking.
+Using a reliable thermometer, set grill temperature to 225°F.

-Step 6: Insert a reliable leave-in thermometer into the thickest portion of the veal and place veal over indirect heat, facing the bones towards the heat source.
-If you’re using the rotisserie, you’ll want to monitor your meat’s temperature using a reliable quick-read thermometer.
+Step 6: Insert a reliable leave-in thermometer into the thickest portion of the rack of veal and place it over indirect heat, facing the bones towards the heat source.

-Step 7: On top of the hot coals, place onion quarters, rosemary, garlic, and scraps from the herbs.
-Allow these to smoke.
+Step 7: Place onion quarters, rosemary, garlic, and scraps from the herbs on the coals.
 Close the lid on your grill allowing herb smoke to go to work on the veal roast.

 NOTE: If you’re using a gas grill, wrap all of those items in aluminum foil.
 Poke holes in the foil packet with a fork and place over gas burner.
 This will allow the smoke to escape and bathe the veal.

-Step 8: When the internal temperature reaches 125 degrees, remove the veal from the grill and prepare the grill for high direct heat.
+Step 8: When the internal temperature reaches 125°F, remove the veal from the grill and prepare the grill for high direct heat; adding more coals as necessary.

 Step 9: Place veal directly over high heat, turning often just until you achieve a nice dark crust.
-About 4 minutes total.
+About four minutes total.
 This will achieve the perfect medium-rare.
-Remember, flip the meat often (about every 20 seconds or so) so all sides get kissed by the flame and you achieve that beautiful crust via the Maillard reaction.
+Remember, flip the meat often (about every 30 seconds or so) so all sides get kissed by the flame and you achieve that beautiful crust via the Maillard reaction.

-Step 10: Let the veal rest for 5-10 minutes before cutting into it.
-It will continue to cook while it rests.
+Step 10: Let the veal rest for 5-10 minutes and allow the carryover cooking to work its magic, before cutting into it.

 Cook Time: 1 hour 30 minutes